Procurement KPI Dashboard

 Cost Savings: Also referred to as “Hard Savings” is planning and managing the work costs less than what was budgeted.

 Total worth of Inventory: The value of Inventories as a financial asset.
-You should not forget that the financial values of inventories should be calculated according to the market price.
+You should calculate the financial values of inventories according to the market price.

 Procurement ROI: ROI which means Return On Investment is one of the most used profitability ratios.
 It analyzes the efficiency of money invested.